 Each WI member pays a subscription fee for her membership.
 Subscriptions rates are set by the NFWI Board of Trustees in consultation with the National Council (which is made up of representatives from each federation).
 The subscription fee is split into three portions: one for the WI, one for the federation, and one for the NFWI.
 WIs have the flexibility each year to decide whether to either waive their portion of the subscription fee, reduce it slightly, or keep it the same.
-For more information about subscription flexibility, please see My WI.
+For more information about subscription flexibility, please see My WI here or by going to My WI / Essential Information / Subscription Rates / Subscription Flexibility Guidance for WIs.

-The subscription year runs from April to March, and not from the date the member joined (however this is different for associate members).
+The subscription year runs from April to March, and not from the date the member joined.
 New members, or those who have not been a member in the past year, will pay their subscription on a pro-rata basis in the first year they join the WI.
-For more information about pro-rata rates, please see My WI.
+For more information about pro-rata rates, please see thewi.org.uk